SolaceDev/maas-docs-online/docs/group_howto/ght_select_correct_username_pw.rst

 Basic service administration can be performed from the PubSub+ Cloud console.
 You will need to use the service 'management' user credentials to access external tools, which allow deeper service administration capabilities.

-The management username and password can be found in the *Service Details* page uner the *Management* tab.
+The management username and password can be found in the *Service Details* page under the *Manage* tab.
 Simply click on any of the following tiles to reveal the service administrator username and password for respective tool:

 * SEMP REST API